ferrucc-io/ferruccio/content/posts/ubi.md

 The year after it increased to 14% then it increased to 20%.
 Today it's 22% and it's already approved by law to become 25% in 2021.

-Essentially what VAT brought to Italy is what we call "in nero", black market transactions.
+Essentially VAT brought to Italy is what we call "in nero" (aka black market) transactions.
 Many Italians receive their salary on the black market, with tax-free payments.
+It's normalised.

-It's quite normal for a plumber to tell you when the job is done "It's 2100€ with VAT or 2000€ cash".
+Over here it's quite ordinary for a plumber to tell you when the job is done "It's 2100€ with VAT or 2000€ cash".

 This means it invalidates minimum wage and job security policies and creates a big tax evasion problem.